ioigoume/simplesamlphp-module-coselection/README.md

 # coselection
-Simplesamlphp module, tested with version **1.14**, that enables selection of a CO when the users belongs to multiple ones
+Simplesamlphp module, tested with version **1.14**, that enables selection of a CO/VO when the users belongs to multiple ones

 In order to enable the plugin follow the steps below:
 - Copy/Clone the plugin under the path `./modules`